nekketsuuu/ruby/doc/ractor.md

 r.send str, move: true
 modified = r.take #=> 'hello world'

-# str is moved, and accessing str from this Ractor is prohibitted
+# str is moved, and accessing str from this Ractor is prohibited

 begin
   # Error because it touches moved str.